RoBro92/SmartRV-TankPro/firmware-controller/README.md

 - Tank level sensor for each channel (percentage).
 - Relay switch entity for pump/valve control.
 - Status LEDs and optional buzzer controls (exposed as lights/switches depending on configuration).

+## Licensing
+SmartRV TankPro design files and original firmware content are licensed under CC BY-NC 4.0.
+ESPHome itself remains under its own license; see the ESPHome project for details.